SyncholisticMG/gh/chapter2/workspace.md

 Just like with ghost scenarios, when going through life reviews one doesn’t necessarily have all the higher levels of awareness available.
-A lot of times when the life review starts the soul is shattered into thousands of different shards and it is the oversoul that comes in and patches them back together.
+A lot of times when the life review starts the soul is shattered into thousands of different shards and it's the oversoul that comes in and patches them back together.
 It takes out the negative soul shards, puts them into a secondary file where another foetus from another womb may use those soul shards from another life, a past life and integrate it into the infinite foetus blueprint choice so that shard can get resolution in another lifetime.
 Remember soul shards are not *I am*s.
-There is help from the oversoul to have a greater experience through creating liftetime after lifetime.
+There's help from the oversoul to have a greater experience through creating liftetime after lifetime.
 We have access to the oversoul right now, just a thought away, will you believe it,